mattermost/mattermost-developer-documentation/site/content/contribute/server/style-guide.md

 Use `userID` rather than `userId`.
 Same for abbreviations; `HTTP` is preferred over `Http` or `http`.

-This rule is not yet fully applied to the `model` package due to backwards compatibility requirements.
+This rule is not yet fully applied to the `model` package due to backward compatibility requirements.

 #### [Receiver Names](https://github.com/golang/go/wiki/CodeReviewComments#receiver-names)

 The name of a method's receiver should be a reflection of its identity; often a one or two letter abbreviation of its type suffices (such as "c" or "cl" for "Client").
-Don't use generic names such as "me", "this" or "self", identifiers typical of object-oriented languages that give the variable a special meaning.
+Don't use generic names such as "me", "this", or "self" identifiers typical of object-oriented languages that give the variable a special meaning.

 ## Proposing a new rule